 “Follow your passion” seems to be the career buzz phrase of the 21st century.
 Self-help gurus have given countless talks and written entire books on this advice, which boils down to, “Do what you love, and you’ll never work a day in your life.”

-“Follow your passion” is problematic advice
+“Follow your passion” is problematic advice.

 – Is the advice to find a passion and make it a career applicable to everyone?
 What about people who don’t have a distinct passion?

 – What about people who are severely limited by life circumstances?
-Is having the freedom to pursue passion as a profession a product of privilege?
+Is having the freedom to pursue a passion as a profession a product of privilege?

 Instead, the researchers say, people should focus on developing a passion instead of following one.
-They assert that passion is built through putting time and energy into an interest, not the other way around.
+They assert that passion is built through putting time and energy into interest, not the other way around.

 Galloway says that developing your talents is a better tack to take than following your passions.
 “Following your passion is bullsh*t,” he told CNBC.

 Find out what you’re good at and then invest 10,000 hours in it — and become great at it.

 Of course, not everyone cares about becoming financially successful like these men.
 But we also don’t do kids any favors by telling them that following their passion intently enough will automatically bring in money or that there aren’t real drawbacks to choosing careers that aren’t financially sustainable.
 We have to balance passion with practicality.

 We also need to be aware that turning a passion into a career can backfire.
 When I asked people to share their thoughts and experiences with passion-based professions, some said that making money doing what they loved made them lose their passion for it.